ohler55/agoo/misc/push.md

 Realtime websites are essential for some domains.
 A web site displaying stock prices or race progress would not be very useful if the displays were not kept up to date.
-There is of course constant refreshes or polling but that puts a heavy demand on the server and it is not real time.
+It is of course possible to use constant refreshes or polling but that puts a heavy demand on the server and it is not real time.

 Fortunately there is technology to push data to a web page.
 WebSocket and SSE provide a means to push data to a web page.
 Coupled with Javascript pages can